eliasdorneles/profinspect/README.md

 ## UI Overview

-The main view has a collapsible sidebar with options and a pannable/zoomable SVG display area.
+The main view has a collapsible sidebar with options and a pannable/zoomable display area for the SVG graph view.

+The graph view updates automatically as you change parameters.
+You can disable this if you prefer to control the updates with the "Generate" button (or use shortcut `Ctrl+Enter`).

 **Sidebar options:**

 - File picker (browse button) with auto-detected format
 - Format dropdown with auto-detect or manual override
 - Node and edge threshold sliders (prune low-impact nodes/edges)